mitmath/18369/README.md

 * [video recording](https://mit.zoom.us/rec/share/_otKA7zZ92FIHbORtAaFcJF4Gob5eaa81HUd-vQIzBuHD3TAErHswjUs2m_iJ2fi )

-Applied the Hellmann-Feynman theorem to our Θ**k** eigenproblem to show that the group velocity dω/dk is precisely the energy velocity (ratio of energy flux to energy density, averaged over time and the unit cell).
+Applied the Hellmann-Feynman theorem to our Θₖ eigenproblem to show that the group velocity dω/dk is precisely the energy velocity (ratio of energy flux to energy density, averaged over time and the unit cell).

 From the energy velocity expression, proved that this group velocity is always ≤c for ε≥1.
 (At a deeper level, it turns out that you can prove this for any passive media.)
 Also gave a simple proof that the "front velocity" (the rate at which the wave "front" of nonzero fields can move) is bounded by the upper bound of the energy velocity.